tranquilit/WAPT-Documentation/source/wapt-enterprise.rst

   (i.e. **Code Signing** SSL certificates for package developers and **Simple** SSL certificates for package deployers);

-* **Use of differentiated self service..
+* **Use of differentiated self service**..
-  This allows certain groups of the active directory to install software on the computers.
+  WAPT Enterprise allows you to define lists of allowed packages to existing groups in Active Directory.
+  Users are free to install your qualified packages without bothering IT teams.

-* **WAPT Wua
+* **WAPT WUA**
-  Wapt allows to manage the windows update on your parc.
+  WAPT allows to manage the Windows Updates on your endpoints.

 * **advanced reposting for corporate teams**.
 This reporting completes the operational reporting already available in the WAPT console;